wireapp/wire-server/docs/src/understand/federation/architecture.md

 ## Backends

-In the following we call a **backend** the set of servers, databases and DNS configurations that together form one single Wire Server entity as seen from outside.
+In the following we call a **backend** the set of servers, databases and DNS configurations that together form one single Wire Server entity as seen from the outside.
 It can also be called a Wire \"instance\" or \"server\" or \"Wire installation\".
 Every resource (e.g. users, conversations, assets and teams) exists and is *owned* by a single backend, which we can refer to as that resource\'s backend.

 The communication between federated backends is facilitated by two components in each backend: {ref}`federation_ingress` and {ref}`federator`.
-The *Federation Ingress* is, as the name suggests the ingress point for incoming connections from other backends, which are then forwarded to the *Federator*.
+The *Federation Ingress* is, as the name suggests, the ingress point for incoming connections from other backends, which are then forwarded to the *Federator*.
 The *Federator* forwards requests to internal components.
 It also acts as a *egress* point for requests from internal backend components to other, remote backends.

 ![image](img/federated-backend-architecture.png)